Why did my Amazon OpenSearch Service node crash?

 Sometimes hardware failures can impact cluster node availability.
 To limit the impact of potential hardware failures, check the following:

 - Be sure that you have more than one node in your cluster.
 A single-node cluster is a single point of failure.
 You can't use replica shards to back up your data, because primary and replica shards can't be assigned to the same node.
 If the node goes down, you can restore data from a snapshot.
-For more information about snapshots, see Working with OpenSearch Service index snapshots.
+For more information about snapshots, see Creating index snapshots in Amazon OpenSearch Service.
 Note that you can't recover any data that wasn't already captured in the last snapshot.
 For more information, see Sizing OpenSeach Service domains and Creating and managing OpenSearch Service domains.

 - Be sure that you have at least one replica.
 A multi-node cluster can still experience data loss if there aren't any replica shards.